Pre-Trip Information and FAQ

 If you find your travel plans or conditions change unexpectedly, contact us as soon as possible to discuss altering the timing of our expedition.

-If due to unforeseen circumstances on our end we aren’t able to head out on that date, we will contact you immediately to either reschedule to our best ability or refund in full.
+If due to unforeseen circumstances on our end, including (border closures & lockdowns), we aren’t able to head out on that date, we will contact you immediately to either reschedule to our best ability or arrange a refund.

 When necessary (bushfires, road closures, etc), we will reroute our day’s excursion accordingly and do our best to give you the best possible Expedition for the circumstances.
 Your understanding and appreciation is greatly appreciated.

 As we keep a very tight calendar, and often arrange access to forest sites well in advance, please keep in mind that for cancellations we are only able to provide a full refund if cancellations are made a fortnight before your booking.
 However, we will be happy to reschedule for a time of our mutual convenience.